 One type, known as Zumbusch psoriasis, can lead to severe erythroderma and skin scaling.

-The patient who was the focus of the study had the following symptoms:
+The person who was the focus of the study had the following symptoms:

 - pustular skin lesions